Jurassic Park III: Casting and further rewrites

-Sam Neill signed to the project in June 2000, reprising his role from the first film as Dr. Alan Grant.
+Sam Neill signed to the project in June 2000, reprising his role from the first film as Alan Grant.
 Johnston later described Grant in the third film as being more cynical and sarcastic following the character's experience in the first film.
+Neill turned down a role in Peter Jackson's The Lord of the Rings: The Fellowship of the Ring (2001) to reprise his role in the film.
 Neill was happy to return, as he felt his performance in the first film could have been better.
 Hawaii was confirmed as a filming location for a three-week shoot, and filming overall was expected to take 18 weeks.
 Filming was scheduled to begin by August 2000, with a projected release in July 2001.
 William H. Macy originally turned down his role due to scheduling conflicts, so filming was delayed by a month.
 Macy had been working with Laura Dern on the 2001 film Focus, and she urged him to accept the role in Jurassic Park III.
 Trevor Morgan and Téa Leoni were subsequently announced as cast members.

-Johnston felt that Buchman's draft was too complicated, particularly in getting Alan Grant back to an island of dinosaurs.
+Johnston felt that Buchman's draft was too complicated, particularly in getting Grant back to an island of dinosaurs.
 When screenwriter David Koepp held discussions with Johnston, Koepp suggested the simpler "rescue mission" plot.
 Koepp had written the previous two films, but had no involvement in writing the script for Jurassic Park III.
 In July 2000, about five weeks before filming began, Johnston and Spielberg rejected the entire second script because they were dissatisfied with it; $18 million had already been spent on the film, which had been storyboarded and budgeted.
 Some set-building had already begun, as well.
 The rejection came after Johnston and Spielberg approved Koepp's story idea, believing it to be superior to the earlier story.
 Many sequences from the second rejected draft, and some from the original draft, were incorporated into the final film as a way of salvaging the work that had been put into the project up to that point.
 At the time, Utah's Dinosaur National Monument and a military base at Oahu were being considered as filming locations.